sugarlabs/musicblocks/README.md

 will always be free to copy, modify, and hopefully improve.
-We respect your privacy: while Music Blocks stores your session information in your browser's local storage, it does not and will never access these data for purpoes other than to restore your session.
+We respect your privacy: while Music Blocks stores your session information in your browser's local storage, it does not and will never access these data for purpose other than to restore your session.
 Music Blocks will never share these data with any third parties.

 There is a Planet where you can share your projects with others and